10x-Engineers/Infinite-ISP_ReferenceModel/README.md

 4. **Video Processing**: The model also features a video processing script that allows for sequential frame processing, with operational 3A Statistics data flowing between frames.

+5. **Support Multiple RAW formats**: The model supports supports renowned raw formats, for example, DNG (predominantly employed by Android devices), NEF (specific to Nikon devices), and CR2 (Canon's signature format).
+It can also process the .raw  image format, a one-dimensional pixel data array with no metadata header.

 ## Objectives